msmanek/getting-a-gig-pm-edition/README.md

 # Your Profile

-As a a tech major, there are three major areas of skills that you want to posess that you can sell yourself by as a product manager: development, design and business.
+As a a tech major, there are three major areas of skills that you want to posess that you can sell yourself to move towards being a product manager: development, design and business.

 ### Development (aka Software Engineering)